Tools You'll Need

 Uncover the pan and add 1 tsp coriander powder.
 Mix thoroughly and cook for another , stirring occasionally.

-Add the marinated chicken pieces to the pan.
+Add the chicken pieces to the pan.
 Mix well with the masala.
 Add the fried potatoes.
 Mix everything together.
 Cover the pan and cook on medium heat for , allowing the chicken to release its juices.

 Uncover the pan and stir.
 Add 1 cup of water.
 Mix well.
-Cover the pan again and simmer on medium-low heat for , or until the chicken is cooked through and the gravy thickens to your desired consistency.
+Cover the pan again and on medium-low heat for , or until the chicken is cooked through and the gravy thickens to your desired consistency.

 Uncover the pan.
 Add 1 tsp garam masala powder and 2 tbsp chopped green coriander leaves.
 Stir gently to combine.